-Meetings for school sponsored clubs/organizations will be held during Seminar Period on Tuesdays and Thursdays.
+Meetings for school sponsored clubs/organizations will be held during Seminar Period on designated school days only.
 The Assistant Principal must be notified by Friday of any meeting requests for the next week.
 If there is a lack of agenda items, the sponsor will notify the Assistant Principal who will publish notice of the cancellation.
 Each organization president is responsible for preparing the agenda to be approved by the head sponsor.
-Business will be conducted using "Robert's Rules of Order".
+Business will be conducted using "Robert's Rules of Order". \ Notice: Class and club elected officers will be held to a high standard.